threestudio-project/threestudio/README.md

 - If you are using StableDiffusionGuidance, you can use [Token Merging](https://github.com/dbolya/tomesd) to **drastically** speed up computation and save memory.
 You can easily enable Token Merging by setting `system.guidance.token_merging=true`.
 You can also customize the Token Merging behavior by setting the parameters [here](https://github.com/dbolya/tomesd/blob/main/tomesd/patch.py#L183-L213) to `system.guidance.token_merging_params`.
 Note that Token Merging may degrade generation quality.
 - Enable [sequential CPU offload](https://huggingface.co/docs/diffusers/optimization/fp16#offloading-to-cpu-with-accelerate-for-memory-savings) by setting `system.guidance.enable_sequential_cpu_offload=true`.
 This could save a lot of VRAM but will make the training **extremely slow**.

+## Documentation

+threestudio use [OmegaConf](https://github.com/omry/omegaconf) to manage configurations.
+You can literally change anything inside the yaml configuration file or by adding command line arguments without `--`.
+We list all arguments that you can change in the configuration in our [documentation](https://github.com/bennyguo/threestudio/blob/main/DOCUMENTATION.md).
+Happy experimenting!

 ## Contributing to threestudio

 - Fork the repository and create your branch from `main`.